AgPipeline/transformer-canopycover/README.md

-# Stereo 3D RGB extractors

-This repository contains extractors that process data originating from the GT3300C 8MP RGB Camera.

-### Canopy cover extractor
+# Canopy cover extractor

+Canopy Cover by Plot (Percentage of Green Pixels)

+## Authors

+* Zongyang Li, Donald Danforth Plant Science Center, St. Louis, MO
+* Maxwell Burnette, National Supercomputing Applications, Urbana, Il
+* Robert Pless, George Washington University, Washington, DC

+## Overview

-This extractor processes binary stereo images and generates plot-level percentage canopy cover traits for BETYdb.
+This extractor processes binary stereo images and generates values of plot-level percent canopy cover traits that are inserted into the BETYdb trait database.

+ The core idea for this extractor is a plant-soil segmentation.
+ We apply a threshold to differentiate plant and soil, and do a smoothing after binary processing.
+ From this difference, it returns a plant area ratio within the bounding box.

 _Input_

   - Evaluation is triggered whenever a file is added to a dataset